mariogonh/text-to-audio/README.md

 # text-to-audio
-Converts plain text into audio with the Google Translate URL (http://translate.google.com/translate_tts?tl=&q=).
+Converts plain text into audio with the Google Translate URL.

 # What?
 You can use the Google Translator URL to convert plain text into audio in seconds.